nttminh/genz/README.md

 GenZ is a Vietnamese website that provides information about movies and also help you to book your movie tickets.

-The official website is: Will be updated soon
+The official website is: [GenZ-nttminh.vercel.app](https://genz-nttminh.vercel.app/)

 ## Table of contents